 Taxes may apply to pensions or investments held overseas.
-However, they may be handled different according to country of origin and country of tax residence.
+However, they may be handled differently according to country of origin and country of tax residence.
 If you are a resident (or were a resident in the past five years) in the United Kingdom, for example, you must pay tax on foreign pension payments; conversely, American expats participating in a non-qualified foreign pension plan may be surprised by double taxation.

-Other investments complicate things, too, with each country treating capital gains taxes differently.
+Investing money elsewhere may complicate things, too, with each country treating capital gains taxes differently.
 Expats with foreign pensions or investment income may be subject to double taxation.
 Cryptocurrency holdings remain risky due to their unregulated nature.
 An expat financial adviser will be able to help wade through the complexity of each country’s varying regulations.

 Protecting your finances for the future

 Even if you don’t know whether you’ll live abroad for the rest of your life, planning is key.
 Many adults don’t save up enough for retirement: financial literacy isn’t high, complex regulations don’t help, and a global financial crisis can hit at any moment.
 Moving abroad is a great endeavor; don’t mar it with unnecessary financial troubles.